-We also have 30 Chromebook laptops which are available for teachers to use with children in their class.
+We also have 30 Chromebook laptops which can are available for teachers to use with children in their class.

-Each class has, in addition, a fixed interactive whiteboard.
+Each class has, in addition, a fixed interactive whiteboard and each class has a computer for use with the above (and for their own preparation & research).
 In addition, the EYFS classroom has a three iPads for the children to access as part of their learning.